NotAShelf/nyx/README.md

   description of the change.
 - **alejandra** is the only Nix formatter that shall be used within this repository. nixfmt and nixpkgs-fmt both advertise ugly and confusing diffs, which I dislike.
-Some of alejandra's quirks (e.g. lists) can be avoided with minor additions to the code.
+Some of Alejandra's quirks (e.g. lists) can be avoided with minor additions to the code.
 - Backwards imports **should** be avoided wherever applicable.
 - The repository should remain modular, and enabled options must **never**